back to top

 Where was pho first created?

 Customarily, Western people only consumed the finest parts of a cow, such as lean meat and steak, while the rest was often left untouched and given away.
-These parts, especially beef bones, hence, traveled with the ships down to the Red River to compensate for the short supply of buffalo meat.
+These parts—especially beef bones—therefore traveled with the ships down the Red River to compensate for the short supply of buffalo meat.
 Buffalo meat noodles were gradually replaced with beef, but this replacement initially received complaints about the beefy smell and the need to skim off the fat from the soup when it got cold.
 That’s when people came up with the idea of constantly keeping the pot of broth on a low fire to avoid the unpleasant layer of beef fat on the surface, which is believed to be how the tradition of eating hot pho in Vietnam came about.

 When did pho ga come on the scene?

 Pho ga (chicken pho) was reportedly first seen around 1939.
 It is said that in the 1930s, all the butcher shops had to close twice a week, often on Mondays and Fridays, due to temporary supply shortages.
-A popular explanation for this is that cow and buffalo slaughtering was still limited as they were the major means of plowing in Vietnamese agriculture before engines were commonly used.
+A popular explanation for this is that cow and buffalo slaughtering was still limited, as they were the primary means of plowing in Vietnamese agriculture before engines were commonly used.
 As a result, pho restaurants in town also had to close on these days, which was unacceptable for the keen fans of pho.

 When did pho travel southwards?